zeeshanshamsuddeen/todo-list-test/README.md

 - `GET: /api/v1/tasks?level=1&id=xxxx`

-  Get the list of tasks/sub-tasks of a parent Task ID(optional) and which at a particular level.
+  Get the list of tasks/sub-tasks of a parent Task ID(optional) and which are at a particular level.

 - `GET: /api/v1/tasks/:id`